shopsys/monorepo-tools/microservices/product-search-export/README.md

 The microservice is responsible for feeding the Elasticsearch by product data so [product search microservice](https://github.com/shopsys/microservice-product-search) can work properly.

 ## Installation
-Basically, in the Docker container of the microservice, all the dependencies have to be installed using `composer install` and the server has to be started by `php bin/console server:run *:8000`.
-All this is automatically done when the container starts.
+Microservice is installed by running container from image, during build of image all dependencies gets installed and nginx with php-fpm si configured to allow traffic into microservice.

 If you don't want to build the Docker image yourself, you can use [`shopsys/microservice-product-search-export:latest`](https://hub.docker.com/r/shopsys/microservice-product-search-export/).